tdwg/vocab/documentation-specification.md

 Each term version entry must include the following items.

-**Term name** - The term name will be the same as the name used for the current term when the version was valid [or recommended, or non-superseded???].
+**Term name** - The term name will be the same as the name used for the current term when the version was recommended.
 Because there may be several versions of the term on the list, the term name will not necessarily be unique on the list.

 **Term version IRI** - The HTTP IRI that identifies the particular version of the term.